 McClelland Consulting Engineers Scholarship was established in 2022 by McClelland Consulting Engineers.
-This \$1,000 per semester scholarship is intended to help assist surveying students that are in the survey program at UACCM, in hopes to grow the number of survey professionals in Arkansas and the region.
-Students must be an Arkansas resident, in the surveying program, and can be part-time, full-time, or a current employee in the engineering or surveying field.
-To be eligible, students must complete a scholarship application and have to have a faculty or staff recommendation.
-This Scholarship is renewable and can only be used to pay for the cost of tuition, books, fees, and supplies in the first semester.
-Any additional funds may be carried over to the following semester should the student meet all of the original requirements.
+The scholarship is intended to help assist students that are in the surveying program at UACCM in hopes to grow the number of survey professionals in Arkansas and the region.
+The scholarship amount can vary according to availability of funds, but is typically \$1,000.
+Students must be an Arkansas resident, in the surveying program at UACCM, a current employee in the Engineering or Surveying field, and can be a part-time or full-time student.
+The intent of the scholarship is to assist students with the costs of tuition, books, fees, and supplies.
+Unless funds are readily available, the scholarship is not renewable, but recipients may reapply.
+To be eligible, students must complete the UACCM scholarship application at uaccm.formstack.com/forms/scholarship_application and include a letter of recommendation from a UACCM faculty or staff member.
+Award recipients are selected by the UACCM Scholarship Committee.